Jeffrey Anderson (game designer): Gaming Career

 Once the earn-out from the sale of Majesco was over, Anderson left the company and joined the Game Show Network in 2013 as chief strategy officer under David Goldhill.
 Under his leadership, GSN acquired the makers of Bingo Bash and others.
 At the time, Bingo Bash was one the world's most profitable and successful social bingo games according to the CY16 annual report published by Eilers and Krejcik.
 In addition to serving as the CSO, Anderson also spent time operating GSN's many gaming divisions and apps as its executive vice president of social casino and bingo, including Bingo Bash, GSN Casino, Wheel of Fortune Slots, Fresh Deck Poker, and many more.

 After nearly seven years with GSN, Anderson left the company to pursue a new opportunity with Hasbro as the head of its global gaming business.
 In that role, he served as the senior vice president and general manager of global gaming.
 At Hasbro, Anderson was responsible for driving Hasbro's portfolio of iconic game brands (such as Monopoly, Risk, Cluedo, and Game of Life) where the total value of the portfolio exceeded 700 million U.S. dollars in global annual sales.
 Specifically, Anderson oversaw the strong growth over Hasbro's iconic Monopoly brand which is the leader in the 7.2 billion U.S. dollars Tabletop game industry.
 Moreover, in 2020, Wizards of the Coast announced that its Avalon Hill brands would be moved over to Hasbro and be overseen by the gaming group.
 Subsequently, Hasbro announced that it was relaunching a new version of HeroQuest, the iconic role-playing game on its crowd-funding platform.

 Following Hasbro, Anderson joined NCSoft West as its chief executive officer, overseeing NCSoft's gaming business in the Americas, EMEA, and Oceana regions.
-He was appointed to this position on July 28, 2021, replacing Dr. Songyee Yoon.
-As the head of NCSoft West, Anderson is in charge of the company's internal development at its first-party studio ArenaNet, publishing Aion (video game), Blade & Soul, Fuser (video game), Guild Wars, Lineage II and Lineage 2 Mobile ("L2M"), and corporate operations of more than 400 employees in Aliso Viejo, Austin, Bellevue, London, and San Mateo.
+He was appointed to this position on July 28, 2021, replacing Songyee Yoon.
+As the head of NCSoft West, Anderson was in charge of the company's internal development at its first-party studio ArenaNet, publishing Aion (video game), Blade & Soul, Fuser (video game), Guild Wars, Lineage II, Lineage_M, and the corporate operations of more than 400 employees in Aliso Viejo, Austin, Bellevue, London, and San Mateo.
 Under his leadership, the studio launched the third expansion pack for Guild Wars 2, entitled "End of Dragons," on February 28, 2022 as well as releasing the title on Steam (service).

+Investor Activities

+Following his departure from NCSOFT in 2023, Anderson now focuses on backing early-stage technology companies, including Stoke Space's development of fully reusable rocket technology.
+Additionally, he has invested in Togal.AI, Worth AI and XGEN AI, three early-stage companies focused on leveraging artificial intelligence to solve complex industrial challenges.
+In addition, he remains a dedicated advocate for sustainable innovation and purpose-driven capital, investing in REBEL's AI-powered e-commerce platform to address the $1 trillion retail returns marketplace.
+Additionally, Anderson provides strategic insights to various technology groups such as Aghanim and others.